 - Do they want auditions done on their premises or is submitting from a home studio fine?

-- Is the agent franchised by SAG/AFTRA?
+- Is the agent franchised by SAG-AFTRA?
 Do they hire union and/or non-union actors?

 If it doesn’t work out, don’t take it personally.
 Maybe they already have voices similar to yours or they’re too busy representing the talent they already have to take on more.
 Ask if you can check back in a few months to see if the situation has changed, and of course, ask for any constructive feedback they might have of your demo and audition.

-Never pay anyone up front to get work in the industry.
+And never pay anyone up front to get work in the industry.
 If anyone promises they’ll get you an audition or guarantee work for a certain amount of money, walk away—quickly.

 Check out Backstage’s voiceover audition listings!